 3rd party outsourcing companies e.g. accounts, payroll, telesales / marketing, cloud providers

 GDPR covers organisations / groups that previously didn’t have to register under the Data Protection Act e.g. charities, sports clubs, and any group that holds personal information e.g. names, addresses, email addresses, telephone numbers, and even stored facial recognition images.

-Also, one important difference with GDPR is that companies will no longer need to register with the ICO, no longer need to pay a fee to them, and no longer need to disclose to them what information they intend to store about data subjects (customers and others).
+Also, one important difference is that companies will no longer need to register with the ICO, no longer need to pay a fee to them, and no longer need to disclose to them what information they intend to store about data subjects (customers and others).

-GDPR will also cover a much wider area in terms of what counts as personal data.
+The regulation will also cover a much wider area in terms of what counts as personal data.

 Under the new Regulation, any data that could identify an individual such as genetic, mental, cultural, economic or social information will count as personal data.